-- As the individual units rotates, the resistance to rotation increases as the degree of rotation increases. - The front row fractures soil to the left side of each of the front blades, while the rear row fractures soil to the right side of each of the rear blades. - As a result, each blade, in each row is moving soil in the same direction as the others in that row.
+- The front row fractures soil to the left side of each of the front blades, while the rear row fractures soil to the right side of each of the rear blades. - As a result, each blade, in each row is moving soil in the same direction as the others in that row.
 Because of this, the HSL creates and maintains a level field.

-The HSL has two depth gauges.
-One is directly in front of the HSL machine, and one is directly behind it.
-The main wheels and tires on the hitch, and the wing gauge wheels and tires on the wing frames provide the forward most depth gauge.
-The rear depth gauge is provided by the reel/roller system the HSL was purchased with.
-The rear gauge is available in three major types of different offerings.
-See Figure 4-1
+The primary depth control of the HSL is directly in front of the machine.
+The main wheels and tires on the hitch, and the wing gauge wheels and tires on the wing frames provide primary depth gauge.